RBS sells leasing unit Lombard assets to meet ring-fencing rules

 The state-backed bank is selling them as they are currently held in the Channel Islands but new ring-fencing rules that come into force in 2019 mean the lender’s UK retail business can not own assets outside of the European Economic Area (EEA).
 The bank has decided that the unit would only fit in its ring-fenced business.

-Ring-fencing rules require banks to put all of their retail operations into a unit that is separately capitalized from their riskier businesses such as investment banking.
+Ring-fencing rules require banks to put all of their retail operations into a unit that is separately capitalised from their riskier businesses such as investment banking.

 Lombard provides financing to help businesses buy assets such as machinery, ships or aircraft.